Abu Hider: Comilla Victorians

 He played for the Comilla Victorians in the 2021–22 Bangladesh Premier League.
 He took 4 wickets in 5 innings in an average of 30.75.
 His best bowling figure was 3/19.

 He was retained by the Comilla Victorians for the 2022–23 Bangladesh Premier League.
 He took 3 wickets in 4 innings in an average of 27.33.
 His best bowling figure was 1/13.

 Rangpur Riders

 In September 2023, he was drafted to play for the Rangpur Riders team in the 2024 Bangladesh Premier League.
 He made strong comeback in this season of BPL.
 In a League stage match against Fortune Barishal he took a 5 wicket haul, which includes the wicket of Kyle Mayers, Mushfiqur Rahim, Soumya Sarkar, Mahmudullah and Mehidy Hasan Miraz.
 He took 5 wickets for only 12 runs in that match.
 In the season he took 9 wickets in 5 innings in an average of 10.55.
 His best bowling figure was 5/12.

 Khulna Tigers

 He played the season for the Khulna Tigers.
 He continued his good form.
 He took 17 wickets in 10 innings in an average of 21.64.
 His best bowling figure was 4/44.

+Chattogram Royals

+In November 2025, Rony was bought by the Chattogram Royals for ৳22 lakh, for the 2025–26 Bangladesh Premier League.